 Arduino Micro Description

-As far as the microcontroller and built-in USB are concerned, the Micro is same as the Arduino Leonardo.
+As far as the microcontroller and built-in USB are concerned, the Micro is the same as the Arduino Leonardo.
 You don’t need a secondary processor to support the board.
 It enables the board to be identified just like the plug&play devices.

 Warning from Arduino

 To deal with the overcurrent and short-circuits, the Micro features a Polyfuse (resettable) to protect USB ports.
-Regardless of the fact that most of the computers come with the protection system against overcurrent, Polyfuse serves as an additional protection.
+Regardless of the fact that most of the computers come with the protection system against overcurrent, Polyfuse serves as additional protection.
 You need to be mindful of the fact that over 500mA will force the Polyfuse to break the connection.